Rahul is a video game addict. Some of his favorite games are "Red Dead Redemption 2" and "The Witcher 3."

 5. Fallout: New Vegas

 This Fallout spin-off often gets more love than the main entries in the franchise.
 There is a good reason for that.
 Despite being a dated game, it still gives contemporary RPG games a run for their money.

 The smallest of decisions matter in Fallout: New Vegas.
 The simplest of things like your choice to play as a male or female will impact your gameplay and ending.
 On my second playthrough, I played as a female and realized that some NPCs reacted differently to me.
 There were dialog options that weren’t there on my first playthrough.

 I still remember dealing with the first major villain of this game.
 I shot him on the face the first time.
-Playing as a female, I had more option to deal with him.
-I was sneakier and tactful second time around.
+Then, playing as a female, I found myself with several different ways to deal with him.
+I was sneakier and more tactful the second time around.

 In case you’re afraid this anecdote might spoil your experience in the game, you might not even come across the same situation.
 With so many branching storylines, it’s impossible to encounter all of them in one go.
 You must play more than once to experience most of what this game has to offer.

 It’s fun to ally with different factions in different playthroughs.
 For instance, you can join hands with the Powder Gang and help them gain more control of the territory or eliminate them altogether.

 You can try to maintain the balance by working for over two factions.
 You can only go so far with this approach, though.
 Sooner or later, you must pick your favorites.
 Be a hero or a villain.
 It’s all up to you.